Technology Function Assessment

 You have options.

-We'll decide together what makes sense based on where you are at the end of Transform.
+We will decide together what makes sense based on where you are at the end of Transform.

 Become CTO